PUMPKIN PROJECT FOR KIDS!

 Cardboard inner tube crafts, mini pumpkins!

-Hey, notice the orangy, round vegetables popping up in our supermarkets or corner shops?
+Hey Notice the orangy, round vegetables popping up in oursupermarkets or corner shops?

-Later on I am going to show you a Pumpkin project for kids, that is quite simple and easy to make and you only need very few resources.
+Later on i am going to show you a Pumpkin project for kids, that is quite simple and easy to make and you only need very few resources!

 Our heavier coats are pulled out of our wardrobes, woolly jumpers, scarves, hats and gloves and all.